illinoistech-itm/jhajek/itmo-340-540/project/questions.md

         Requested IP Address: 192.168.1.10  <-- take note of this IP address, you will need it in later DHCP phases.
 </pre>

-In response to the DHCP Discover a response is sent from the DHCP server.
+When answering a DHCP Discover packet, a response is sent from the DHCP server.
 Answer the following questions and fill in the information replacing the XXXs where you see the (5 lines in all).

-1. T/F Correct if false, the DHCP Offer packer offers an IP address to the requesting computer
+1. T/F Correct if false, the DHCP Offer packet offers an IP address to the requesting computer
 i.
-1.

 <pre>
 Dynamic Host Configuration Protocol (Offer)